mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 {{<img src="gcp-error.png" has-border="true">}}

 GCP's [project migration docs](https://cloud.google.com/resource-manager/docs/project-migration) are a maze of confusing and incorrect instructions.
-The jist seemed to be that both the new owner and I would need to create paid Google Workspace accounts and go through some complicated process from there.
+The gist seemed to be that the new owner and I would each need to create paid Google Workspace accounts and go through some complicated process from there.
 We had a similar issue with some notes and old documents that I'd stored in Google Drive.

 The new owner decided it was too much hassle to do the official migration, so I exported what I could, and we deleted the rest.

 In general, I've tried to minimize my dependencies on Google, both personally and professionally.
-Google frequently burns me on corner cases like these, so this is just a further reminder to depend on them even less.
+Google frequently burns me on corner cases like these, so this is a further reminder to depend on them even less.

 ## What surprised me